Cross-Modal Taxonomic Generalization in (Vision-) Language Models: Experiments

 \subsection{Cross-Modal Taxonomic Generalization}

 Having shown that the LM backbones capture hypernymy, that the trained VLMs can generalize to unseen images regardless of whether or not the image encoder receives textual supervision, and that they have learned to perform the task, we now turn to our main result, shown in the rightmost column of \Cref{fig:exp1-main-results}, named ``Held-Out Hypernyms''.
 We see that regardless of the amount of exposure to a hypernym category, LM backbones with pre-trained representations achieve consistently above-chance performance in predicting the presence of hypernyms in images not seen during the models' training.
 This is observed for both types of ablations, and even at 100\% ablation, where the model never sees \textit{any} hypernym label during training.
 Models with randomly initialized LM backbone representations consistently underperform their pre-trained counterparts, and are close to chance in the absence of any hypernym-level supervision.
 These results also hold for Llama 3.2, which we report in \Cref{fig:main-exp-llama} in the Appendix.
 These results suggest that the pre-trained representations of LMs \textit{can} facilitate cross-modal taxonomic generalization.
+We analyze how this generalization varies across depths of taxonomic organization in \Cref{app:depthwise}.